Eschatologue/CM_wiki/docs/gameplay/combat/damage-healing.md

 - **Spell Attacks.** Ability score modifiers are not normally added to damage rolls dealt by spells or spell attacks, unless specifically stated otherwise in the spell's description, or if enabled by some feature.

-Proficiency bonuses are only added to damage rolls unless the attack being used explicitly says so.
+Proficiency Bonuses are only added to damage rolls unless the attack being used explicitly says so.

 **Example:**